SavrajC/SavrajC/README.md

 Aspiring Backend Software Engineer
 ----------------------------------

 I started coding at 16 making simple video games for fun and am now a 3rd year student at KPU pusuing a B.Tech in Information Technology.I have just completed an 8 month long co-op at Vaisala Oyj as a Full Stack Software Developer creating serverless device simulators using AWS.
+Looking forward to what the future holds!

 * 🌍  I'm based in Vancouver
 * 🖥️  See my [portfolio](http://savrajc.s3-website.ca-central-1.amazonaws.com/)